 John W. Minard was born on Aug.
 7, 1855 near New Rumley, Harrison County, OH, believed to have been the son of Jacob and Mary Ann (Kimmel) Minerd.
-Very little is known of his life.

 The Minards produced at least three children -- Cora Alice Cowen, Laura L. Jamison and Charles Milton Minard.